Room Information

 Click Here to view a list of suggested items to bring.

-Although rooms are pre-assigned, we are unable to give you your room number until you arrive.
-If you have a specific roommate request, please make sure we know several weeks in advance of your check-in date.
-We do our best to accommodate all requests when possible.
+We are unable to provide your room number until you arrive.
+If you have a specific roommate request, please make sure to let us know several weeks in advance of your move-in date.
+We do our best to accommodate requests when possible.

 Residents selecting to live in a double/triple occupancy room are agreeing to the ‘Family Unit’ approach to room occupancy.
 Residents in this arrangement agree to share the responsibility of keeping their room clean and free of any damage and abiding by all EHS Policies listed in the Residence Code of Conduct.